junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean glares at him.
 "Shut up, bitch."

 "Jerk," Sam answers automatically.
-The end of the syllable is eaten by a clink of the door closing.
+The end of the syllable is eaten by a thump of the door closing.

 The room falls back to silence when the echo dies down.

-Dean slumps back into the chair, continues biting the pencil.
+Dean slumps back into the chair, and continues biting the pencil.

 <br>